QARANC.co.uk Find Extra Work

 Building Information

 The site was purchased at a cost of £15,000 and building costs were £350,000.
 It was the largest military hospital in its day with 138 wards housing about 1000 beds.
-The brick building was about a ¼ mile long (1,424 feet) and set in 27 acres of grounds.
+The brick building was about a quarter of a mile long (1,424 feet) and set in 27 acres of grounds.
+By the time the site was closed it covered some 200 acres.
 As can be seen in the photos of Netley Hospital on this page there was a central dome with two brick wings that had Portland stone dressings.
 There were three floors to the Royal Victoria Military Hospital Netley.

 Florence Nightingale had wanted to help design the hospital but plans had already been drawn and construction started before her return from the Crimean War.
 She did try to appeal to Lord Panmure and then Lord Palmerston the Prime Minister to have the plans of Netley Hospital altered but this would have cost an additional £70,000 and building work had already started.
 She was however able to help write up military nursing regulations.